acli/Coursera-subtitles/Soc101/Week_4_Announcement_from_Professor_Duneier.markdown

 you can see that you have what it takes to formulate your thoughts on sociological themes and concepts and theories in a coherent way.
-Now we are about to begin a new process, called “peer assessment,” in which you will be asked to evaluate five exams from your fellow students.
+Now we are about to begin a new process, called “peer assessment,” in which you will be asked to evaluate up to five exams from your fellow students.
 You’ll be using a rubric that we’ve designed here at Princeton.
 You should know that this rubric is not only based on my initial opinion about the correct answers,